Influencer marketing is one of the most effective strategies DTC brands can leverage in 2022.

-And you know in 2021, we are all about influencers and content creators having more autonomy and streams of revenue so that they can keep thriving in the passion economy!
+And you know, in 2022, we are all about influencers and content creators having more autonomy and revenue streams so they can keep thriving in the passion economy!

 Whitelisting is one of those tools that allows influencers to do so.

-Some of the major benefits for influencers include:
+Some of the significant benefits for influencers include:

 - Additional income

 - Deep insights into what resonates best with their target audience